-The Simulation for Education (Sim4edu) project website supports web-based simulation with open source technologies for science and education.
-It provides both simulation technologies and a library of educational simulation examples.
+The Simulation for Education (Sim4edu) platform supports web-based simulation for science and education by providing both open source simulation technologies and a library of educational simulation examples.
 Its goal is to support various styles of modeling and simulation, including discrete event simulation, NetLogo-style grid space models (and Cellular Automata models), and agent-based simulation.

 Examples of ad-hoc simulation programs (not based on any paradigm):

-Examples of Continuous Simulation with fixed-increment time progression:
+Examples of Continuous Simulation with fixed-increment time progress

 Examples of Discrete Event Simulation (DES) with next-event time progression:

-- Inventory Management: An inventory management system with a continuous replenishment policy based on a reorder point.
+- An inventory management system with a continuous replenishment policy based on a reorder point.

 Examples of Grid Space Models with fixed-increment time progression: